Meet Our Students

 What advice would you give to a prospective student?

 When I showed up to the UW, I hadn't taken physics or chemistry, so those classes were all very intimidating.
 They are considered "weed out" classes, and are hard.
 But I discovered the class isn't there to weed out those that aren't smart enough.
 I didn't do so hot in physics, and I thought maybe I shouldn't be an engineer.
 But I refused to give up, I survived and I got into my department, and I'm doing great now.

 Is there anything else that you wanted to share?

 Don't be afraid to talk to your professors.
 They can be very intimidating, but they are really there to help you.
 I have gotten to know a good many of the faculty, and they know me by name — but that might be because I have a weird name!
 But talk to your professors and talk to your peers, you learn better from others than you can from a text book sometimes.

-Another Glimpse into Student Life - Competitions
+Another Glimpse into Student Life - Clubs and Competitions

 Competitions offer students the opportunity to do hands-on work in a public forum.
 Learn more about student clubs and competitions.